lnarmour/isl-examples/README.md

 This should open a web page in your default browser with a view of the files in the current working directory.
 From here you can create and interact with jupyter notebooks using the web GUI.
+The [examples.ipynb](./examples.ipynb) notebook file has several examples and demos.